Actuarial-Control-Cycle-T1-2024/group-page-showcase-apex-analytics/README.md

   <img src="./Logos and Figures/SPWL Sens Analysis.png" width="300" />
 </p>

 A key quantitative risk is the incorrectness of assumptions used.
-To address this risk, we have conducted sensitivity testing to identify the severity of the consequences should this occur.
+To address this risk, sensitivity testing reveals reasonable results for moderate changes to the economic landscape in the form of interest rate and inflationr ate fluctuations.